Chinese: Mandarin

 • Prepare accounting reports both manually and using ICT

-• Participate in simulated business activities such as buying/selling shares and managing inventory
+• Participate in simulated business activities such as recording and reporting of cash and credit transactions, non-current assets, balance day adjustments and inventory movement

 • Participate in discussions around ethical considerations in business, particularly in the area of accounting